 ▲ National Tile Museum Tons of artistic tiles, including a panorama of pre-earthquake Lisbon.

-São Jorge Castle Eighth-century bastion, first built by the Moors, with kingly views at the highest point in town.
+São Jorge Castle Originally an eighth-century bastion, first built by the Moors, with kingly views at the highest point in town.

-Museum and School of Portuguese Decorative Arts A stroll through aristocratic households richly decorated in 16th- to 19th-century styles.
+Museum and School of Portuguese Decorative Arts Aristocratic household richly decorated in 15th- to 18th-century styles.

-Elevador de Santa Justa A 150-foot-tall iron elevator offering a glittering city vista.
+Elevador de Santa Justa 150-foot-tall iron elevator offering a glittering city vista.

-▲▲▲ Monastery of Jerónimos King Manuel's giant 16th-century, white limestone church and monastery, with remarkable cloisters and the explorer Vasco da Gama's tomb.
+▲▲▲ Monastery of Jerónimos King Manuel's giant 16th-century, white limestone church and monastery, with remarkable cloister and the explorer Vasco da Gama's tomb.

 ▲▲ National Coach Museum Dozens of carriages, from simple to opulent, displaying the evolution of coaches from 1600 on.

-▲ Maritime Museum A salty selection of exhibits on the ships and navigational tools of the Age of Discovery.
+▲ Maritime Museum Salty selection of exhibits on the ships and navigational tools of the Age of Discovery.

 ▲ Monument to the Discoveries Giant riverside monument honoring the explorers who brought Portugal great power and riches centuries ago.